MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-volumes.md

 - You have administrator privileges to access the cluster.
 - You have access to a management computer that is in the same domain as your cluster.

-Here are a few additional prerequisites for moving volumes:
+Here are a few other prerequisites for moving volumes:

    - Make sure the volume is in a healthy state before you move it.
 To find out about the health state of a volume, see [Monitor volumes](monitor-cluster.md#monitor-volumes) for Windows Admin Center and [Virtual disk state](/windows-server/storage/storage-spaces/storage-spaces-states#virtual-disk-states) for PowerShell.
    - If using PowerShell to move volumes, make sure you have the Remote Server Administration Tools (RSAT) cmdlets and PowerShell modules for Hyper-V and Failover Clustering.
 If these aren't already available in your PowerShell session on your management computer, add them using the following command: `Add-WindowsFeature RSAT-Clustering-PowerShell`.